schoolofdevops/kubernetes-labguide/chapters/5-vote-deploying_pods.md

 spec:
 ```

-Following are the specs to launch the vote application,
+**Problem Statement:** Create a YAML spec to launch a  pod with one container to run vote application, which matches the following specs.

   * pod:
     * name: vote
     * labels:
         * app: python
         * role: vote
         * version: v1
   * container
     * name: app
     * image: schoolofdevops/vote:v1